-Prior to law school, Mr. Lee enjoyed a successful career as a software engineer.
+Prior to law school, Nicholas enjoyed a successful career as a software engineer.
 He last worked at an international electronic discovery company and was responsible for designing the front-end architecture and back-end database to manage all aspects of e-discovery litigation projects.
 Before that, he was an engineering specialist responsible for the development of a Voice-over-Internet-Protocol (VoIP) platform at a telecommunications company.
 This included database design and optimization, as well as programming call flow logic and back-end database stored procedures.
 He also developed early e-commerce platforms and worked extensively with the UCLA Biomedical Laboratory to develop mRNA pattern recognition software for use as a research tool.

-While in law school, Mr. Lee was a Student Articles Editor for the Loyola Law Journal and externed for the Honorable Blanche Manning in the United States District Court for the Northern District of Illinois.
+While in law school, he was a student articles editor for the Loyola Law Journal and externed for the Honorable Blanche Manning in the United States District Court for the Northern District of Illinois.

 - Adobe Inc. - provide counseling on a variety of IP issues.